Hydrogel: Preparation

-Peptides based hydrogels
+Peptide based hydrogels

-Peptides based hydrogels possess exceptional biocompatibility and biodegradability qualities, giving rise to their wide use of applications, particularly in biomedicine; as such, their physical properties can be fine-tuned in order to maximise their use.
+Peptide based hydrogels possess exceptional biocompatibility and biodegradability qualities, giving rise to their wide use of applications, particularly in biomedicine; as such, their physical properties can be fine-tuned in order to maximise their use.
 Methods to do this are: modulation of the amino acid sequence, pH, chirality, and increasing the number of aromatic residues.
 The order of amino acids within the sequence is crucial for gelation, as has been shown many times.
 In one example, a short peptide sequence Fmoc-Phe-Gly readily formed a hydrogel, whereas Fmoc-Gly-Phe failed to do so as a result of the two adjacent aromatic moieties being moved, hindering the aromatic interactions.
 Altering the pH can also have similar effects, an example involved the use of the naphthalene (Nap) modified dipeptides Nap-Gly-Ala, and Nap- Ala-Gly, where a drop in pH induced gelation of the former, but led to crystallisation of the latter.
-74 A controlled pH decrease method using glucono-δ-lactone (GdL), where the GdL is hydrolysed to gluconic acid in water is a recent strategy that has been developed as a way to form homogeneous and reproducible hydrogels.
+A controlled pH decrease method using glucono-δ-lactone (GdL), where the GdL is hydrolysed to gluconic acid in water is a recent strategy that has been developed as a way to form homogeneous and reproducible hydrogels.
 The hydrolysis is slow, which allows for a uniform pH change, and thus resulting in reproducible homogenous gels.
 In addition to this, the desired pH can be achieved by altering the amount of GdL added.
 The use of GdL has been used various times for the hydrogelation of Fmoc and Nap-dipeptides.
-In another direction, Morris et al reported the use of GdL as a ‘molecular trigger’ to predict and control the order of gelation.
+In another direction, Morris et al reported the use of GdL as a 'molecular trigger' to predict and control the order of gelation.
 Chirality also plays an essential role in gel formation, and even changing the chirality of a single amino acid from its natural L-amino acid to its unnatural D-amino acid can significantly impact the gelation properties, with the natural forms not forming gels.
 Furthermore, aromatic interactions play a key role in hydrogel formation as a result of π- π stacking driving gelation, shown by many studies.